FVO: Fast Visual Odometry with Transformers: Experiments

 \subsection{Visual Odometry Results}

-\boldparagraph{\ours is competitive without bells and whistles.} As shown in \cref{tab:arkit_odometry_eval,tab:scannet_odometry_eval,tab:kitti_odometry_eval}, \ours achieves competitive performance on both indoor and outdoor datasets, despite not relying on hand-crafted components.
-This is particularly notable in real-world settings, where \emph{unaligned trajectory} metrics are more realistic due to the lack of ground-truth poses.
+As shown in \cref{tab:tracking_accuracy}, \ours achieves competitive performance on both indoor and outdoor datasets, despite not relying on classical optimization.
+This is particularly noticeable in real-world settings, where \emph{unaligned} trajectory metrics are more realistic because ground-truth poses are unavailable.
+The method benefits substantially from large-scale training datasets such as ARKit~\cite{baruch2022arkit} and ScanNet~\cite{dai2017scannet}, while remaining competitive even with limited training data, as in KITTI~\cite{geiger2012kitti}.
+Importantly, these datasets exhibit markedly different camera motion and calibration characteristics.
+For example, the average motion magnitude in the outdoor KITTI dataset is roughly 10 times that in typical indoor sequences.
+Finally, \ours demonstrates consistent zero-shot performance, achieving competitive performance on the TUM~\cite{sturm2012tumrgbd} dataset, which was not included in any method's training set.

-Large 3D models such as CUT3R~\citep{wang20243d_reconstruction_with_spatial_memory} and VGGT~\citep{wang2025vggt}, although trained on diverse multi-task 3D datasets - including both ScanNet and ARKitScenes - fail to generalize effectively.
-CUT3R and VGGT exhibit substantial drift in long sequences, while Mast3r-SLAM-VO~\citep{murai2024mast3rslam} suffers from scale ambiguity and sparse predictions, resulting in degraded ATE and failure on the KITTI dataset.

-Among odometry-specific methods, \ours exhibits strong generalization across datasets.
-In contrast, LeapVO~\citep{chen2024leapvo}, trained solely on synthetic data, struggles on real-world videos.
-DPVO~\citep{teed2023dpvo} achieves competitive results on ScanNet but deteriorates on ARKitScenes and KITTI, particularly in scale estimation (ATE), limiting its applicability in the wild.
-ORB-SLAM3~\citep{campos2021orbslam3} fails to reliably estimate scale, leading to poor performance even with loop closure and bundle adjustment enabled.
-TSFormer~\citep{francani2025tsformer}, trained on a small dataset (\ie, KITTI~\citep{geiger2012kitti}), without strong encoders or robust rotation representations, fails to predict accurate trajectories.
+Large 3D models such as CUT3R~\cite{wang20243d_reconstruction_with_spatial_memory} and VGGT~\cite{wang2025vggt}, although trained on diverse multi-task 3D datasets, including both ScanNet and ARKitScenes, fail to accurately estimate camera trajectories.
+They exhibit substantial drift in long sequences, while Mast3r-SLAM-VO~\cite{murai2024mast3rslam} suffers from scale ambiguity and sparse predictions, resulting in degraded ATE and failure on the KITTI dataset.
+Among odometry-specific methods, \ours exhibits strong performance across datasets.
+In contrast, LeapVO~\cite{chen2024leapvo}, trained solely on synthetic data, struggles on real-world videos.
+DPVO~\cite{teed2023dpvo} achieves competitive results on ScanNet and KITTI but fails to estimate the scale accurately, as shown by unaligned ATE.
+ORB-SLAM3~\cite{campos2021orbslam3} fails to reliably estimate camera pose from images alone, leading to poor performance even with loop closure and bundle adjustment enabled.
+TSFormer~\cite{francani2025tsformer}, trained on a small dataset, without strong encoders or robust rotation representations, fails to predict accurate trajectories.